MathieuNls/bug-taxonomy/06_analysis.md

-﻿# Analysis of the Results

-This section reports the analysis of the results aiming at answering our three research questions.
+# Results and Analysis

 ## What are the proportions of different types of bugs?

 \input{tex_tables/bugProportion}

-Table \ref{tab:contingency-table} presents a contingency table and the results of the Pearson's chi-squared tests we performed on each type of bug.
+Table \ref{tab:contingency-table} presents the contingency table and the results of the Pearson's chi-squared tests we performed on each type of bug.
-In addition to presenting bug types 1 to 4,  Table \ref{tab:contingency-table} also presents a grouping of bug types:
-Types 1 and 2 versus Types 3 and 4.
+In addition to analyzing bug types independently, we also present the result by analyzing  Types 1 and 2 bugs  with Types 3 and 4 bugs.
+[Wahab: add a sentence here explaining why this grouping is important]

-Types 3 (22.6\% and 54\%) and 4 (31.3\% and 64.9\%) are predominant compared to types 1 (14.3\% and 9.1\%) and 2 (6.8\% and 3.7\%) for the Apache and the Netbeans ecosystems, respectively.
-Overall, the proportion of different types of bug is as follows: 6.8\%, 3.7\%, 28.3\%, 61.2\% for types 1, 2, 3 and 4, respectively.
+We can see that the proportion of Types 3 (22.6\% and 54\%) and 4 (31.3\% and 64.9\%) bugs is largely higher than that of Types 1 (14.3\% and 9.1\%) and 2 (6.8\% and 3.7\%) for both the Apache and the Netbeans ecosystems.
+Overall, the proportion of different types of bug is as follows: 6.8\%, 3.7\%, 28.3\%, 61.2\% for Types 1, 2, 3 and 4, respectively.
 The result of the Pearson's test is below 0.01.
-As a reminder, we consider results of Pearson's tests statistically significant at $\alpha \textless0.05$.
-Consequently, we reject to null hypothesis $H_{01}$ and conclude that there is a predominance of Types 3 and 4 in all different ecosystems and this observation is not related to a specific ecosystem.
+Therefore,  we reject to null hypothesis $H_{01}$ and conclude that:

+[Wahab: you can put the following result in a bordered rectangle]

-When combined into our first group, Types 1 \& 2 versus Types 3 \& 4, there are significantly more Types 3 and 4 (89.5 \%) than Types 1 and 2 (10.5 \%).
+The number of Types 3 and 4 bugs is considerably higher than the number of Type 1 and 2 bugs.
+When combined into  groups, there are significantly more Types 3 and 4 (89.5 \%) than Types 1 and 2 (10.5 \%) bugs.

 ## How complex is each type of bugs?

-To answer**RQ$_2$**, we analyze the complexity of each bug in terms of duplication, fixing time, comments, reopening, files impacted, severity, changesets, hunks, and chunks.
+To answer**RQ$_2$**, we analyze the complexity of each bug in terms of duplication, fixing time, number of comments, number of time a bug is reopened, files impacted, severity, changesets, hunks, and chunks.

+[Wahab Label (A) ...
+See the next comment to understand this label]

-Figure \ref{fig:boxplots} presents nine boxplots describing our complexity metric for each type of each ecosystem.
+Figure \ref{fig:boxplots} presents nine boxplots describing the complexity metrics we used in this paper for each type of bug and for each ecosystem.
 In each sub-figure, the bookplates are organized as follows: (a) Types 1 to 4 bugs for the Apache ecosystem, (b) Types 1 to 4 bugs for the Netbeans ecosystem and (c) Types 1 to 4 bugs for both ecosystems combined.
-For all the metrics, except the severity, the median is close to zero, and we can observe many outliers.
+Except for the severity metric, the median for all other metrics is close to zero.
-Tables \ref{tab:apache-eco}, \ref{tab:netbeans-eco} and \ref{tab:overall-eco} present descriptive statistics about each metric for each type for the Apache ecosystem, the Netbeans ecosystem, and both ecosystems combined, respectively.
+Tables \ref{tab:apache-eco}, \ref{tab:netbeans-eco} and \ref{tab:overall-eco} present descriptive statistics about each metric for each bug type per ecosystem and for both ecosystems combined.
 The descriptive statistics used are $\mu$:mean, $\sum$:sum, $\hat{x}$:median, $\sigma$:standard deviation and $\%$:percentage.
-Also, to the descriptive statistics, these tables show matrices of Mann-Whitney test for each metric and type.
+We also show the results of Mann-Whitney test for each metric and type.
 We added the \checkmark~symbol to the Mann-Whitney tests results columns when the value is statistically significant (e.g. $\alpha \textless 0.05$) and \xmark otherwise.

-Finally, Table \ref{tab:chi-rq2} presents the Pearson's chi-squared test results for each complexity metric for Types 1 to 4 and our two types combination.
+Finally, Table \ref{tab:chi-rq2} presents the Pearson's chi-squared test results for each complexity metric for Types 1 to 4 and for Types 1 and 2 together,  and Types 3 and 4.
 In what follows, we present our findings for each complexity metric.

+[Wahab: You need to move the following paragraph to Label (A)]

 Complexity metrics are divided into two groups: (a) process and (b) code metrics.
 Process metrics refer to metrics that have been extracted from the project tracking system (i.e., fixing time, comments, reopening and severity).
 Code metrics are directly computed using the source code used to fix a given bug (i.e., files impacted, changesets required, hunks and chunks).